github/codeql/docs/codeql/codeql-language-guides/abstract-syntax-tree-classes-for-working-with-ruby-programs.rst

 Pattern classes
 ~~~~~~~~~~~~~~~

 All classes in this subsection are subclasses of CasePattern_.
-These expressions typically occur in the context of a ``case`` using pattern matching syntax.
+These expressions typically occur when a ``case`` uses pattern matching syntax.

 +--------------------------------------------------------------------------------+-----------------------+--------------+-------------------+
 | Expression syntax                                                              | CodeQL class          | Superclasses | Remarks           |